brightspot/react-examples/graphql-schema-versioning/README.md

 ## Step 3 Updating Schema

-After testing and loading the schema and types in the application, make some changes to the `Movie` Content Type and View Model.
+After testing and loading the schema and types in the application, make some changes to the **Movie** Content Type and View Model.

-It is located:
+They are located:
-`graphql-schema-versioning/brightspot/src/brightspot/example/graphql_schema_versioning/*`

-The files requiring editing are:
-`Movie.ts`
-`MovieViewModel.ts`
+`graphql-schema-versioning/brightspot/src/brightspot/example/graphql_schema_versioning/`

 Start with `Movie.ts` add the following code:
 ```js